oszuidwest/zwfm-metadata/EXTENDING.md

 Your code should:
 - Use the provided SetMetadata/GetMetadata methods
-- Use `utils.ConvertMetadata` for consistent metadata handling
+- Use `utils.ConvertStructuredText` for consistent metadata handling
 - Not directly access shared state
 - Use mutexes for any additional shared state you add